SunilVEPPURMOHAN/movieAppwithAuth_React/README.md

 2.

 # Assumptions Made
-1. Initially there is only one user
+1. Initially there is only one admin user admin1.
+Any new user is a normal user by default until promoted by admin1.
+2. Title + Year uniquely identifies each entry in the database
+3. MyMovies page only consists of movies "Created" by that user.
+4. User can only edit movies "Created" by self.